coq/platform/README.md

 - Open a shell, navigate to the download folder and execute `coq_platform_make.sh`.
 - The system will ask for sudo permissions to install prerequisites *several times* so the script is not fully unattended but all installations of dependencies are done directly after the initialization of the opam switch.
-- The script is tested on Ubuntu 18.04 but should work on all Linuxes and BSD variants thanks to `opam depext`.
+- The script is tested on these Linux distributions:
+  - Ubuntu 18.04 LTS and 16.04 LTS
+  - Fedora 32
+  - CentOS 8
+  - OpenSuse 15
 - The resulting Coq installation is opam based and best used from the shell prompt - please remember to activate the opam switch as explained above with `opam switch` when opening a new shell.
 CoqIDE can be started from the shell prompt with `coqide`.
 - The setup script creates a folder `$HOME/coq-platform` where it stores a few files but likely this will be removed in future releases.